How to make Sega Saturn emulator option

 filter it one more time.

 Then take the first pointer, RMB – Edit.
-Need to module address:
+We need address in module:

 Get option to the first block